alisonthemonster/Presently/README.md

 <img src="https://i.imgur.com/Im3maBV.png" width="220">  <img src="https://i.imgur.com/O4J2yru.png" width="220">  <img src="https://i.imgur.com/TDCxl3N.png" width="220">

 ### Contributions
 Contributions are welcome!
 Please fork the repo and make a PR.
 Forked PRs will build the app and run unit tests but will not run instrumented tests.
 A repo owner will run those tests as they require secret keys.
+To make the app build locally you'll need to add a Dropbox Key (or any string if you don't want to test Dropbox backup features) to the `local.properties` file.
+Like so: `DROPBOX_KEY=myDropboxKey`.